Explore your professional purpose

 Johns Hopkins Carey Business School Office of Executive Education is a CAE Approved Provider.
 This program meets the requirements for fulfilling the professional development requirements to earn or maintain the Certified Association Executive credential.
 Every program that we offer which qualifies for CAE credit will clearly identify the number of CAE credits granted for full participation, and we will maintain records of your participation in accord with CAE policies.
 For more information about the CAE credential or Approved Provider program, please visit www.asaecenter.org/cae.

 As a CAE Approved Provider educational program related to the CAE exam content outline, this program may be applied for 14 credits toward your CAE application or renewal professional development requirements.

 Johns Hopkins University is recognized by SHRM to offer SHRM-CP or SHRM-SCP professional development credits.
 This program is valid for 18 PDCs.

 For more information about certification or recertification, please visit https://www.shrm.org/certification/pages/default.aspx.

 Executive Education Faculty, Carey Business School

-Nicole provides innovative consulting that leverages human-centered research and evaluation tools and techniques to build the capacity of non-profit organizations, health organizations, schools, and governmental agencies focused on enhancing the development and well-being of young people and their families.
+Nicole provides innovative consulting that leverages human-centered design, as well as research and evaluation tools and techniques to build the capacity of people, organizations, and communities to create change.
 She holds an MA and PhD in Developmental Psychology from Cornell University.
-Nicole’s research has focused on adolescence, self-development, school and community programs, and social connectedness, and has been featured in Journal of Youth and Adolescence, Journal of Counseling Psychology, and Psychology Today.
+Nicole’s research has focused on self-development, motivation, and social connectedness, and has been featured in Journal of Counseling Psychology, Journal of Youth and Adolescence, Health Education Research, and Psychology Today.